relativitydev/relativity-trace-documentation/docs/Trace Shipper Service.md

-# Relativity Trace Shipper Service Documentation
+# Trace Shipper Service Documentation

-The Trace Shipper Service is a Windows service released by Trace that delivers data from on-premise client network to Relativity Trace enabled workspace.
-The service monitors configured source folders on the local network and ships files that appear in the source folder to a predetermined file share location within a Relativity workspace that is associated with the data sources.
-The files are continuously deleted from the source folder once they have been transmitted to Relativity successfully.
+The Trace Shipper Service is a Windows service released by Trace that delivers data from the client network to a remote Relativity Trace workspace.
+The service monitors configured source folders on the local network and ships files that appear in the source folders to predetermined file share locations within a Relativity workspace that are associated with Trace Data Sources.
+The files are deleted from the source folder once they have been transmitted to Relativity successfully.

 ### Overview